-Food Communities is a volunteer-led social enterprise that promotes and facilitates the producing, foraging, swapping and sharing of our own food in our own local community all year round.
-The food we champion, truly local non-packaged food grown in harmony with nature, is potentially the freshest, tastiest, healthiest, most eco-friendly and most economical and our goal is to make it the norm.
-If communities pool our knowledge, time and resources and work efficiently, we can be eating our own food all year round for next to nothing and help protect our environment.
+Food Communities social enterprise promotes and facilitates the growing, foraging, swapping, sharing and selling of our own food in our own local community.
+The food we champion, non-packaged food with the lowest possible food miles, grown in harmony with nature, is potentially the freshest, tastiest, healthiest, most eco-friendly and most economical and our goal is to make it the norm.
+If communities pool our knowledge, time and resources and work together efficiently, we can be eating our own sustainable food all year round.
 Food Communities are led by the community for the community.
 We want as many people as possible to get involved and there are numerous ways to participate.

-There is a network of free to join and use Food Community groups.
+There is a network of free Food Community groups.
 Please join the main Facebook Group for your county where members share tips and information on everything and anything related to growing, foraging, preserving, preparing and storing food.
-Please also join the sub-group specific to your local area where you can swap and share your homegrown and foraged food, seeds, plants, tools, materials, skills, advice, recipes, etc, with your neighbours and get involved with your local community gardens.
+Please also join the sub-group specific to your local area where you can swap and share your homegrown and foraged food, seeds, plants, tools, materials, skills, advice, recipes, etc, with your neighbours and get involved with your local food gardens.

-Search our directory to source your food and drink from local growers, producers, swappers and sellers in and around The Scottish Borders.
-Categories include fruit, vegetables, oil, grains, drink, legumes, herbs….
-If you are a grower, producer, swapper or seller local to the Scottish Borders you can add your free listing to the directory.
+Search our directory to source edible products from producers in and around The Scottish Borders.
+Products include bread, beer, whisky, oil, juice, pickles, jams, seasonings….
+If you are a producer local to the Scottish Borders you can add your free listing to the directory.

 HOW TO GET INVOLVED